idemeum/idemeum.github.io/docs-source/index.md

 # Welcome

-We are currently working on a product launch, therefore the dcumentation will be launched soon.
+We are currently working on a product launch, therefore the documentation will be launched soon.

 Stay tuned.